What are a landlord’s legal requirements?

 Ensuring your tenant has the “right to rent” in the UK

-Making sure that your tenant has the correct contact details for you
+Giving your tenant the correct contact details

 We won't be beaten on any like for like landlord insurance quote.